MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 -   -- > indicates one computer initiates communication and the other computer always responds

--   < -- > indicates that either computer can initiate communication
+-   &lt; -- > indicates that either computer can initiate communication

 ###  <a name="BKMK_PortsAI"></a> Asset Intelligence Synchronization Point -- > Microsoft